danielhaslam/Contoso_Sales_Analysis/README.md

 Extracting all this data to visualise, the following table was produced, showing year-on-year revenue contributions by product category.

 ![](result_plots/3_category_revenue_barplot.png)
-*Note: each bar is additive: the revenues from sub-median sales, in lighter colours, add onto the those from super-median sales, in darker colours.
+*<ins>Note</ins>: Each bar placed vertically is additive: the revenues from sub-median sales, in lighter colours, add onto the those from super-median sales, in darker colours.
 Sub-median sale revenues are typically much smaller than super-median sale revenues.*

+Evidently, computers consistently appear as the most significant contributors to company revenue, in the order of USD $10 million per calendar year.
+Games, Toys and Audio products, meanwhile, prevail as the least valuable contributors to company revenue.

-##
+## Conclusions

 ##